 These exercises really helped me, & I am now pain free.
 I try to do some or all of these every day to keep the pain from coming back.
 I hope this helps someone; I had to pay the therapist, but I'm spreading this info for free! ;-)

 You can take an empty soda pop bottle and fill with water and freeze.
 Then you roll it back and forth under you foot.
-I did this every night before bed for a couple of weeks and I haven't had any problems with my heel since then.

 Try different (perhaps gel 3/4 length) types of shoe insoles that you can purchase at different stores for not too much money.
 I have gotten many from Wal-Mart, Dollar Stores, etc. Perhaps one will soothe your problem area to a much greater relief than what you have now.